-With Chattanooga constantly growing and undertaking multiple high-profile developments this year, we figured it was time to talk about the cost of planting some roots in the Scenic City.
+With Chattanooga constantly growing and undertaking various developments, we figured it was time to talk about the cost of planting some roots in the Scenic City.

-The overall cost of living in Chattanooga is lower than the national average, and lower than the rest of the state.
+The overall cost of living in Chattanooga is lower than the national average at 86.5 (based on a US average of 100), and lower than the rest of the state.

 Breaking down the numbers

 Hypothetically speaking, if you live in a household that brings in $50,000 annually – according to experts — you shouldn’t spend more than 30% of your monthly gross income on rent and utilities.
-Don’t worry, we did the math for you — your max monthly budget would be $1,250.
-The average monthly rent for an apartment in Chattanooga is $1,328 — putting you over budget.
+We did the math for you: Your max monthly budget would be $1,250.
+The average monthly rent for an apartment in Chattanooga is $1,400, putting you over budget.

 Take a look at the chart below to see how Chattanooga’s cost of living compares to that of the capital city of Nashville (howdy, NASHtoday).

-Interested in seeing Chattanooga’s cost of living compared to cities in other states?
-We played around on nerdwallet’s cost of living calculator, where you can put in any city along with your current pre-tax household income to find out what other cities you could actually afford to live in.
+Interested in seeing Chattanooga’s cost of living compared to other cities?
+We played around on nerdwallet’s cost of living calculator, where you can put in any city along with your current pre-tax household income.

-We took a look at the cost of living in Chattanooga compared to Austin, TX (heyyy, ATXtoday).
+We took a look at the cost of living in Chattanooga compared to Austin, TX (hey, ATXtoday).
 Here’s what we found:

-- To maintain our standard of living, we would need to bring in $53,492 to our Austin household.
+- To maintain a $50,000 Chattanooga household income standard of living, we would need to bring in $54,448 in Austin.